Bryan Brown (American football)

 Bryan Brown (born October 25, 1983) is an American football coach.
-He is currently a defensive coordinator at Ole Miss.
+He is currently the defensive coordinator at Ole Miss.
 He previously served as defensive coordinator at Cincinnati, as well as Appalachian State and Louisville, under current Cincinnati head coach Scott Satterfield.
 He has also played at Ole Miss.

 Playing career

 Brown played as a defensive back at Ole Miss, from 2003 to 2006, amassing two tackles and one interception returned for a touchdown.
 He also played basketball for the Rebels during the 2002–03 season as a freshman.

 Coaching career

 Early coaching career

 During his playing career at Ole Miss, Brown helped head coach and defensive coordinator Ed Orgeron with game planning for the cornerbacks.
 He got his first fulltime coaching role as a player development coach at Rutgers under head coach Greg Schiano.
 He left Rutgers after one season to become a graduate assistant at Delta State.
 For the 2010 and 2011 seasons, he returned to Ole Miss as a defensive administrative assistant and later as a graduate assistant under head coach Houston Nutt.